Diana Kelly Levey

 14. Catch up on pop culture and entertainment news.
 Watch TV shows and documentaries that everyone is buzzing about this season.

 15. Do content marketing exercises to find freelance work.
-Contact potential new clients and introduce myself as a content marketing writer.
+Contact potential new clients and introduce yourself content marketing writer.
+How to find content marketing clients as a freelancer.

 16. Create lists on social media.
 I started creating private lists of editors and freelance writers to follow on Twitter so I know when editors are posting calls for pitches.